ljegal/league-of-legends-analysis/README.md

 I first groupby the result of the game then calculate the sum of the statistics.
 The winning team had better statistics all around with more vision placed and better first tower statistics.

 ## Imputation
-The only imputation that had to be done was on the `firstmidtower` column in the one game where there was no mid tower broken by either team.
+The only imputation that had to be done was on the `firstmidtower` column in one game where there was no mid tower broken by either team.
 Both rows were filled with 0s to indicate that neither team was the first to break the mid tower.

 # Framing a Prediction Problem

 For the prediction problem, I will do a binary classification to predict the outcome of a League of Legends game (win or loss) based on a team's initial map control.
-I will only use statistics involving the first team to get certain towers and not vision-related scores because vision-related scores are only complete once the full game has been played out.
+I will only use statistics involving the first team to get certain tower objectives.
+I will not use vision-related statistics because the vision-related statistics in this dataset are only complete once the full game has been played out.
 Therefore, the vision-related statistics would not be known at the time of prediction.
-I am using accuracy to evaluate it because the instances of my response classes of 'win' and 'loss' are balanced in the dataset.
+I am using accuracy to evaluate the model because the instances of my response classes of 'win' and 'loss' are balanced in the dataset.

 # Baseline Model